matouon/lbfgsgpu.jl/README.md

 the only issue was scalar indexing, which is not very good for GPU as it basically cancels the parallelism.
 The fix was correct and logical use of broadcasting.

 # Benchmarking
-To obtain some basic benchmarking, run /scripts/gpu_bench.jl
+To obtain some basic benchmarking, run /scripts/gpu_bench.jl.
+After running the benchmarking there should be a file called benchmark_results.csv with computed benchmark data.

 # Tests

 You can test this package with provided testsets.

+# Brief description of /scripts

+lbfgs_test.jl -> Main example, which can be used to test the individual functions draw_sols.jl -> A function, which can be used to draw the solution plots gpu_bench.jl -> Benchmarking script plot_bench.jl -> Helper script to plot the benchmarking results into a line plot